If a code change has been made to resolve a vulnerability, will the relevant Contrast finding be closed out automatically?

 If the vulnerability is marked as Remediated, the vulnerability is considered closed but could be reopened (and returned to Reported) if rediscovered.
 If a vulnerability is marked as Fixed, the vulnerability remains closed even if rediscovered and will never be reported again - this can only be set by Administrators.

-For a full list of statuses, please see: Analyze Findings - Vulnerability Behaviors
+For a full list of statuses, please see: Vulnerability - Status

 If you run a series of tests against your application on a regular schedule, it's possible to define a Remediation Policy.
 This allows you to specify that, if a vulnerability isn't seen within a certain timeframe, it should be automatically remediated.
 For example, if you run regularly scheduled tests on a weekly basis, if a finding isn't seen for 8 days, it means that it wasn't detected during the last run of tests and will therefore be auto-remediated.